Yaduvanshi05Bhupendra/Yaduvanshi05Bhupendra/README.md

 - 🌱&nbsp;&nbsp;I’m currently working on projects based on FPGA and on Digital IC Design

-- 🤝&nbsp;&nbsp;I’m looking for help with

-- 💬&nbsp;&nbsp;Ask me about
+- 🤝&nbsp;&nbsp;I’m open to work project related to drone technology

 - 📫&nbsp;&nbsp;How to reach me **Gmail/LinkedIn**